-- Space efficient building layout. - Water Sensitive urban design principles - High Efficiency Electrical Systems - Large scale on-site renewable energy generation - Increased use of daylighting to reduce power usage - Installation of a rainwater capture and reuse system for all buildings on-site - Energy Efficient heating, ventilation and air conditioning including natural ventilation to open spaces. - Waste Minimisation strategies.
+- Space efficient building layout. - High Efficiency Electrical Systems - Large scale on-site renewable energy generation - Increased use of daylighting to reduce power usage - Installation of a rainwater capture and reuse system for all buildings on-site - Energy Efficient heating, ventilation and air conditioning including natural ventilation to open spaces. - Waste Minimisation strategies.

-Through the implementation of the initiatives noted in this report, the project addresses, and endeavors to mitigate against negative environmental, social and economic impacts associated with the site.
+Through the implementation of the initiatives noted in this report, the project addresses, and endeavors to mitigate against negative environmental, social and economic impacts associated with the development of the site.